Understanding New Jersey’s Uninsured Motorist Coverage

 Uninsured motorist coverage offers protection in case of an accident with a driver who does not have insurance or who does not carry enough insurance to cover the resulting damages.

-The New Jersey car accident attorneys of Lynch Law Firm are available to assist you if you have been injured in a collision caused by another driver’s negligence.
+The New Jersey car accident attorneys of Lynch Law Firm, PC are available to assist you if you have been injured in a collision caused by another driver’s negligence.
 We have helped numerous victims of negligence obtain the compensation they need after being injured in an accident.

 Contact us today to schedule a free, no obligation consultation to find out if you have legal options available to recover compensation.
 Our New Jersey personal injury attorneys work only on a contingency fee basis, so you only have to pay us if we recover compensation for your claim.

 Uninsured motorist coverage is a policy you purchase that provides coverage in case you are involved in an accident with a driver who does not carry insurance.
 These policies are also called underinsured motorist coverage, as they provide compensation in case the driver’s insurance policy limits do not fully cover the damages you suffered during the accident.

 In New Jersey, motorists are legally required to purchase uninsured and underinsured motorist coverage, with minimum coverage amounts of:

 - $30,000 for injuries of all persons involved in an accident